-- 1. For DS3000 storage subsystems with controller firmware version 7.35 or earlier, you cannot use the Storage Manager interface to disable a premium feature.
-Instead, you must use the Storage Manager command-line (SMcli) scripts to disable the premium feature. - 2.
-If you want to enable the premium feature in the future, you must reapply the Feature Key file for that feature. - 3.
+- 1. If you want to enable the premium feature in the future, you must reapply the Feature Key file for that feature. - 2.
 You can disable the Remote Mirror Option without deactivating the feature.
 If the feature is disabled but activated, you can perform all mirroring operations on existing remote mirrors.
 However, when the feature is disabled, you cannot create any new remote mirrors.
-For more information about activating the Remote Mirror Option, see the IBM System Storage DS Storage Manager Copy Services User's Guide or see "Using the Activate Remote Mirroring Wizard" in the Storage Manager online help. - 4.
+For more information about activating the Remote Mirror Option, see the IBM System Storage DS Storage Manager Copy Services User's Guide or see "Using the Activate Remote Mirroring Wizard" in the Storage Manager online help. - 3.
 If a premium feature becomes disabled, you can access the website and repeat this process following the re-activating premium features option.